-That being said, it’s the cone, which is often made of some form of paper, that is most at risk of excess humidity.
+That being said, the cone, which is often made of some form of paper, is most at risk of excess humidity.
 Humid conditions will wear out the cone of the speaker much faster.

 Having the speaker in direct sunlight will affect its longevity twofold.

 First, as was previously mentioned, the sun’s UV rays will weaken the speaker’s cone, thereby wearing it prematurely.

 Second, as was also alluded to prior, the sunlight brings heat, and excess heat is the enemy of speaker voice coils.

 MTBF (Mean Time Between Failures) is a factor rarely discussed in audio.
 This specification, measured in hours, refers to the manufacturer-specified expected time in which the electronics perform optimally.

 While mechanical wearing is much more apparent (and likely), electronic equipment, like loudspeakers, will eventually “wear out”.

 That being said, if exceeding the MTFB is what ultimately causes a loudspeaker to wear out, it must have been taken care of incredibly well.

 The portion of the speaker worth mentioning here is the crossover.
 A crossover effectively splits the incoming audio signal into separate frequency bands and sends the appropriate bands to the proper drivers.

 More specifically, the capacitors within these crossover designs have a higher propensity to wear out.